-The student is taken to the Health Office.
-The nurse will assess the student.
-Based on the assessment, the student will either remain in school, be referred to isolation, or seek emergency follow-up.
-The parent, guardian or caregiver is notified.
+Teacher or staff The student is taken to the Health Office.
+The nurse will excuses student(s) from assess the student.
+Based on the classroom. assessment, the student will cohort or area either remain in school, be within the school. referred to isolation, or seek Alert the emergency follow-up.
+The COVID-19 parent, guardian or caregiver is Administrator, If notified.

 Parent, guardian, or caregiver picks up student(s).
 Parent, guardian, or caregiver contacts healthcare provider for evaluation and possible COVID-19 test.
 Note: If a school does not have a routine screening testing program, the ability to do rapid testing on site could facilitate COVID-19 diagnosis and inform the need for quarantine of close contacts and isolation.

 Clean and disinfect areas that the ill student(s) occupied.
-Ventilate the area(s), wait as long as possible before cleaning to let virus particles settle, and use personal protective equipment (including any protection needed for the cleaning and disinfection products) to reduce risk of infection.
+Ventilate the area(s), wait as long as possible before cleaning to let virus particles settle, and use personal protective equipment (including any protection needed for the cleaning and disinfection products) to reduce risk of